Morse Code Day and Learn Your Name in Morse Code Day

 Did You Know?
 SOS signals were often sent in morse code.
 While SOS had no specific translation, it was said to mean “save our souls” or “save our ship”.

-Morse code uses a unique series of dots and dashes, called "dii and dah", for each letter of the alphabet, and the numbers 0 thru 9.
-Long before the invention of radios and cell phones, operators used telegraph machines to send messages in morse code.
+A unique series of dots and dashes, called “dii and dah”, for each letter of the alphabet, and the numbers 0 thru 9.
+Long before the invention of radios and cell phones, operators used telegraph machines to send messages using this code.
 On the receiving end, the morse code is translated back into alphabetic characters and numbers to form the message.
-The message allowed for instant, coast to coast communication of information over telegraph lines.
-Once radios arrived, morse code continued to be a major means of communications.
-Morse code was in use in the military, ham radios and other means of communication for decades.
+The message allowed for an instant, coast-to-coast communication of information over telegraph lines.
+Once radios arrived, morse code continued to be a major means of communication.
+Morse code was in use in the military, ham radios, and other means of communication for decades.

-Morse code is in danger of disappearing as a means of communications.
-As of 2007 , knowledge of morse code is no loner a requirement for a ham radio license.
+Morse code is in danger of disappearing as a means of communication.
+As of 2007, knowing it is no longer a requirement for a ham radio license.

 Morse Code Day celebrates the invention of morse code and the electric telegraph machine.
 This special event was established on this date to honor Samuel Morse, who was born on April 27, 1791.

-Our research did not find the creator, or the origin of Morse Code Day.
-We did not find when it was first celebrated.
+Our research did not find the creator or the origin of Morse Code Day.
+We did not find out when it was first celebrated.

 Learn Your Name in Morse Code Day was created in 2015 by Sheila Cicchi from Virginia.
 She is the owner and creator of Brownielocks.com.
 According to Chcchi “I figured if people started with their name, thought it was fun, it would encourage them to learn the entire alphabet and numbers.”
 She chose this date, as morse code and the telegraph were first demonstrated on this day in 1838.

 Ecards Send a free Ecard daily for just about any April calendar holiday, occasion, observance, or event.
 Or, just for the fun of it!